 - 1. Accept the correct Roman numeral regardless of its case. - 2.
 Ignore any Arabic numerals, because they are included in the question itself. - 3.
 Award no credit if an accidental is placed before a Roman numeral. - 4.
-Accept the correct Roman numeral even if the diminished symbols (°, °) have been omitted from chords 4 and 6.
+Accept the correct Roman numeral even if the half-diminished symbol (0) has been omitted from chord 4.

 II.
-Chord Spelling (6 points, 1 point per chord)
+Chord Spelling, Spacing, and Doubling (6 points, 1 point per chord)

 - A. Award 1 point for each chord that correctly realizes the given figured bass. - 1.
 The chord must be spelled correctly. - 2.
 The fifth (but not the third) may be omitted from any root-position triad. - 3.
 The fifth (but not the third or seventh) may be omitted from a root-position dominant seventh chord. - 4.
 All inverted triads and inverted seventh chords must be complete. - 5.
 All triads must contain at least three voices. - 6.
-All seventh chords must contain at least four voices. - B. Award 0 points for a chord that breaks one or more of the conditions of II.A. - 1.
-Award 0 points for voice leading into and out of these chords. - C. Award 1⁄2 point each for a correctly realized chord that has exactly one of the following errors: - 1.
-A doubled leading tone, a doubled chordal seventh, or incorrect doubling of a $4^6$ chord. - 2.
+All seventh chords must contain at least four voices. - B. Award 0 points for a chord that breaks one or more of the conditions of II.A.
+N.B.: Award 0 points for voice leading into and out of these chords.
+(See III.D.) - C. Award 1⁄2 point each for a correctly realized chord that has exactly one of the following errors: - 1.
+A doubled leading tone, a doubled chordal seventh, or incorrect doubling of a 6_4 chord. - 2.
 More than one octave between adjacent upper parts. - D. Award 0 points for a correctly realized chord that has - 1.
 More than one error listed in II.C., or - 2.
 The accidental on the wrong side of the chord.